Technologies > Emission > Resonance Scan

 ● Resonance probes

 The probe is a key element of the resonance scan.
-It excites a DUT, and measures how the DUT responses to the excitation, where the responses to the excitation will be much larger at resonance condition.
+It excites a DUT and measures the response, which will be much larger at resonance condition.
 The excitation and responding fields must be decoupled.